Ryan Burl

 Ryan Ponsonby Burl (born 15 April 1994) is a Zimbabwean cricketer who plays for the national side.
 He made his international debut for Zimbabwe in February 2017.
+He is currently the vice-captain of Zimbabwe in T20I.

 Early life

 He quit his university education in Southampton and also sacrificed his county cricket commitments as he decided to play first-class cricket in Zimbabwe.

 Domestic and T20 career

 In February 2017, Burl was named in an academy squad by Zimbabwe Cricket to tour England later that year.
 He made his Twenty20 debut for Mis Ainak Knights in the 2017 Shpageeza Cricket League on 12 September 2017.

 Burl was the leading run-scorer in the 2017–18 Logan Cup for Rising Stars, with 401 runs in five matches.
 In November 2019, he was selected to play for the Chattogram Challengers in the 2019–20 Bangladesh Premier League.

 In December 2020, Burl was selected to play for the Rhinos in the 2020–21 Logan Cup.